George J. Smith

 - Born April 20, 1859 in Pittsburgh, PA USA

 - Died December 1, 1927 in Altoona, PA USA

 Shortstop Germany Smith broke in with a team that didn't last long, the Union Association's Altoona Mountain City.
-At age 21, he was one of the best players on the team.
+Listed at age 21, he was actually four years older and was one of the best players on the team.
 Many years later he would die in Altoona, PA, but before then he went on to have a long major league career, playing fifteen seasons.

 Sporting Life referred to him as George Smith during the first part of his career and Germany Smith later in his career.